 Muffins - just like most baked goods - taste always better when fresh.
 If you want to meal prep or make a large batch of muffins ahead, I recommend simply freezing them for later!

 If you want to make a large batch of these muffins and keep some for later, the best option is to simply freeze them.
+These Muffins will last for up to 2 months in the freezer - they will still be good to eat after that but it is always better to enjoy them 'fresher'.

 To freeze these muffins, make sure they are completely cool then wrap them individually in a layer of plastic wrap and aluminium foil.
 You can also use freezing bags or freezer-friendly containers, but make sure the muffins don't touch each other or they will stick together.